librenms/librenms/doc/Extensions/Applications.md

 For Install/Setup Local Librenms RRDCached: Please see [RRDCached](RRDCached.md) Securing RRCached: Please see [RRDCached Security](RRDCached-Security.md)

-Local Polling:
-For local Polling the 'RRDCached' Application (librenms-localhost) the usual is either to:

-1: Use unix:socket as described: [RRDCached](RRDCached.md)
-2: or Monitor thru port listen 42217 as described: [RRDCached Security](RRDCached-Security.md)

 For Remote Polling the 'RRDCached' Application, you have two options:

 1: Monitor thru exposing rrdcached port, listen 42217 as described: [RRDCached Security](RRDCached-Security.md)